RegularCookiez/Lexichunk-Solver/README.md

 ![My Image](lexichunk_explanation.jpg)

 To use the Python solver, simply enter the number of columns, then enter the words removed of their chunks separated by spaces.
-The program will use the WB dictionary to solve for them, and output potential solutions below, separating each chunk with a slash.
+The program will use a custom dictionary to solve for them, and output potential solutions below, separating each chunk with a slash.